-The rooms are comfortable and have a lovely scent, thanks to the Eucalyptus seed curtains and the dry branches Libertad leaves underneath each bed.
+The rooms are comfortable and have a lovely scent, thanks to the Eucalyptus seeds' threaded curtains and the dry branches Libertad leaves underneath each bed.

-At Copacabana's Kasa Cultural Sol y Luna nothing goes to waste; there is even a rainwater collection system for watering the plants and flushing the toilets.
+At Copacabana's Kasa Cultural Sol y Luna nothing goes to waste.
+There is a rainwater collection system for watering the plants and flushing the toilets.

-Its walls are made from mud and glass bottles, the roof from plastic bottles, the steps comprised of old tires and the door is a colorful 'aguayo'.
+Its walls are made from mud and glass bottles, the roof from plastic bottles, the steps from old tires and the door is comprised of a colorful 'aguayo'.

 Created for experimenting, living and learning, the hostel inspires everyone to look after Pachamama.